TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 * [Gadroc](https://github.com/Gadroc/vpforce-ffb-joystick) - Basis for modifications

 # To be done:
 * 15 deg throw limiter in CAD file is optional.
-Export STLs if you want it or create a different throw limiter using the tool on the VFP discord.
+Export STLs if you want it or create a different throw limiter using the tool on the VPF discord.
 * Boot clamp has not been tested yet.
 Design changes may be necessary.
 (No change from Gadroc, removed STLs but it is in the CAD file)
-* Update BOM for minor hardware, screws, etc. Most of the hardware should be the same as the original Gadroc design, the major difference will be quantities and M6 bolts for mounting the 86 motors.
 * Add CAD step files.
 *